blaenk/site/content/notes/java.md

 ## Anonymous Classes

-It's possible to instantiate an _anonymous class_ that defines an instantiates an object that extends a given class or implements a given interface.
+It's possible to instantiate an _anonymous class_ that defines and instantiates an object that extends a given class or implements a given interface.

 ``` java
 // anonymous subclass deriving ArrayList